-The RWRC was incorporated on 25 October 1972 to administer the assets of the RAAF Central Welfare Trust Fund (RCWTF) and is subject to the Corporations Act 2001.
-The Hon Dan Tehan and the Hon Michael McCormack were also Responsible Minister's during the reporting period.
+The RAAF Welfare Recreational Company (RWRC) was incorporated on 25 October 1972 to administer the assets of the RAAF Central Welfare Trust Fund (RCWTF) and is subject to the Corporations Act 2001.
+The RWRC operates within the Defence Portfolio reporting to the Minister for Defence Personnel.
+The Hon Darren Chester, MP was the Responsible Minister for the period of this report.

 The initial seed funding for the Trust came from the profits of canteens operating during WW11 and subsequently disbanded.
-The RWRC operates within the Defence portfolio.